rmsk2/rustpwman/README.md

 The value `copy_cmd` uses `xsel -ib` as a default.
 This should work under Linux.
 Use `pbcopy` under MacOS and `clip.exe` or `paste_utf8.exe -c` under Windows.

 As the value of `viewer_cmd` you can use `eog` (Gnome) or `xdg-open` on Linux, `open -a Preview` on MacOS and `explorer.exe` under Windows.

+When setting the template strings through the TUI you have to enter the values without double quotes and seprate the individual values by commas.
+If you put white space in front of or at the end of a value it will be trimmed.
+If you enter an empty string in the TUI's edit box then no template strings will be set and the value will be omitted from the saved config file.

 As a default the config file is stored in the user's home directory in a file named `.rustpwman` and you can alternatively edit it by hand instead of calling `rustpwman cfg`.
 If the environment variable `PWMAN_CONFIG` is set to a value, then `rustpwman` will interpret its value as the file name of a separate config file.
 This can